A Glossary of Poetic Vocabulary Terms for Children

 A “type” of poem, written by following a set of rules such as the number of lines or syllables, the placement of rhymes, etc..
 Common poetic forms include acrostic, cinquain, free verse, haiku, etc. See Poetry Lessons for Kids to learn how to write many different poetic forms.

-A poetic form that avoidsavoid to keep away from; keep clear of; shun. using fixed patterns of meter.
+A poetic form that avoids using fixed patterns of meter.
 Free verse often also avoids rhymes, but still may make use of other poetic techniques such as imagery and metaphor, as well as sound devices such as assonance and alliteration.
+See How to Write a Free Verse Poem.

 A word that has the same spelling and sound as another word, but a different meaning.
 For example “fine” (an adjective meaning nice) and “fine” (a noun meaning money you have to pay as a punishment) are homonyms.